Golden Banana: Description

 The region is characterized by its importance in activities related to information and communication technologies, in terms of quality of life and as a top travel destination.
 At any rate, the Golden Banana can also be understood as an extension of the Blue Banana over the Mediterranean arc.

 The golden banana has development axes extending into the area of the upper Adriatic around Trieste.
 This also relates to the trade flows of the maritime Silk Road or the Chinese Belt and Road Initiative and its developments to Central Europe.

+The golden banana overlaps the Mediterranean Corridor of Trans-European Transport Network (TEN-T).